Noche de Gala 2019

 San Francisco La Raza Lawyers Association’s Noche de Gala.
 Noche de Gala is a yearly dinner that raises money for the Bay Area Latino Lawyers Fund (BALLF), and celebrates the Latino legal community.
 BALLF provides scholarships to Latino law students committed to working on behalf of underrepresented communities.

 This year's honorees include William R. Tamayo, Beatriz Mejia, and Sergio Garcia!
 The night will also include music from The Coolerators.
-The Coolerators are made up of those legal legends: Bill Tamayo on the keyboard and accordion, Elizabeth Cabraser on drums, Assemblymember David Chiu on violin, Judge Brad Seligman on guitar and harcmonica, Bob Hirsch on guitar with Eva Paterson, Paula Collins, and Cheryl Stevens on vocals.
+The Coolerators are made up of those legal legends: Bill Tamayo on the keyboard and accordion, Elizabeth Cabraser on drums, Assemblymember David Chiu on violin, Bill Hing on bass, Judge Brad Seligman on guitar and harcmonica, Bob Hirsch on guitar with Eva Paterson, Paula Collins, and Cheryl Stevens on vocals.

 Date/Time: Thursday, April 4, 2019, 6:00pm-8:30pm.